 Boxing workouts are a combination of bodyweight exercises, speed training, and muscle memory.
 Classes typically include following an instructor through a series of boxing moves.
 Boxing classes are a great way to not only stay fit at any age but also improve hand speed and coordination and sharpen your brain.
 Boxing is also a great exercise if you have previous injuries or joint or bone issues.
 You can always go at your own pace and have the option of your boxing class being low impact or no impact.

-Boxing isn’t just about the upper body, hands, arms, and shoulders, it will have you working on and training your entire body.
+Boxing isn’t just about the upper body, hands, arms, and shoulders; it involves working on and training your entire body.
 Throwing punches, even when they’re small, starts with the feet, and power is driven through your entire body.
-This will help with total body stability and increase the likelihood that you will prevent future injury.
+This will help with total body stability and increase the likelihood of preventing future injury.

 Strong Hands Prolonging Your Life